A Roadmap to Remote Learning (Chicago Public Schools)

 What is Remote Learning:

-Although students will not be attending classes in person for the remainder of the 2019-2020 School Year, CPS will continue to promote and engage students in their learning through virtual and non-virtual platforms.
+Although a lot of students will not be attending classes in person for the beginning of the 2020-2021 School Year, CPS will continue to promote and engage students in their learning through virtual and non-virtual platforms.
 Remote learning will allow students to continuously learn and engage with their teachers and school staff on various platforms.
 CPS is working to provide Chrome-books to students so that they may engage with remote learning.
 These Chrome-books may be picked-up during school “Computer Pick Up Hours” and students/parents should check their school’s website for more information.

 Navigating Remote Learning (Virtual and Non-Virtual)